 It is more significant as she is the wife of Republican presidential candidate Newt Gingrich and that in these times of austerity such politicians will make great play of a ‘shared sacrifice’.

-This week it was also revealed that UK Prime Minister David Cameron has spent up to £700000 of its tax-payers money renovating 10 Downing Street within his first year of office.
+This week it was also revealed that UK Prime Minister David Cameron has spent up to £700000 of the tax-payers money renovating 10 Downing Street within his first year of office.

 He and his party also when announcing cuts – or in the Conservative-Liberal Democrat Coalition Orwellian speak, savings, will state that we are all in this together.